rayline/mentorChatBackend/doc/restDoc.md

 ##API list

 All APIs will stay under /api/ so that we can have a website if required.
-POST methods should be transferring JSON to convoy parameters, for example
+POST methods should be transferring URL encoded
+Return values will be in JSON and will include status of the operator, for example

 	{
+		"result":"success",
+		"data":{
 			"name":"wangyiru",
-		"password":"secretDesu"
+			"mail":"wangyiru@wangyiru.com"
 		}
+	}

+and the failed one

+	{
+		"result":"failed",
+		"error":"Internal Server Error"
+	}

 Caution : no comment should be included in JSON since it is not a JSON standard.
-DEBUG means that the api is only for debugging and should be deprecated when deployed.
+Caution1 : Do NOT be sensitive in case when Parsing JSON fields DEBUG means that the api is only for debugging and should be deprecated when deployed.
 BLOCK means that the api may not return immediately, specially used for blocking message model.